Community Solar SubscriptionProgram

 Community solar lets you benefit from local solar energy without installing panels on your home.

 Instead of putting solar on your roof, you subscribe to a share of a nearby solar array.
-That solar energy is fed into the grid, and you receive credits on your electric bill for the power it produces — lowering your overall electricity costs.
+That solar energy is fed into the grid, and subscribers receive the benefits.

-In Massachusetts, community solar operates through a dual-billing system based on net metering credits, as administered by Co-op Power.
+In Massachusetts, most community solar operates through a dual-billing system based on net metering credits, administered by Co-op Power.

 How savings are generated: